ligolang/ligo/gitlab-pages/docs/tutorials/taco-shop/getting-payouts.md

     untyped_address in
   match view_result_option with
   | Some cost_mutez -> cost_mutez
-  | None -> Test.failwith "Couldn't get the price of a taco"
+  | None -> Test.Assert.failwith "Couldn't get the price of a taco"

 (* Convenience function for testing equality in maps *) let eq_in_map (r : TacoShop.taco_supply) (m : TacoShop.taco_data) (k : nat) =